vinecopulib/vinecopulib/README.md

 `"itau"` (for Kendall's tau inversion, although only available for families included in `bicop_families::itau`).
 Note that nonparametric families have specialized methods for which no specification is required.
+* `double nonparametric_mult` a factor with which the smoothing parameters are multiplied.
 * `std::string selection_criterion` describes the criterion to compare the
 families.
 It can take either `"bic"`(default) or `"aic"`.
 * `bool preselect_families` describes a heuristic preselection method (default